12th-15th July 2022, Amsterdam, The Netherlands

 Registration for ASSC 25 is open!
 Registration for regular conference fees is possible up until the beginning of the conference.
 Only ASSC-members are allowed to register for this conference.
 If you are not yet an ASSC-member, or if you need to renew your membership please visit: https://theassc.org/membership-options/.

 During registration, you can also enrol for optional activities including tutorials and social events.
+If you would like to join the conference party or dinner, without attending the conference itself, please send an email to: email@example.com.
 On the registration page, you can find more information regarding registration, registration fees and the terms and conditions.
 Click the button below to register now!

 We are aware that some Universities are reluctant to refund academic societies’ membership fees and that some of our members were told their ASSC membership fee could not be reimbursed if not part of the registration.
 As membership is required to submit an abstract to the conference, we will be happy to provide a letter explaining this to your University, to help with the refund process.
 Please contact our secretary Florence Lourdes at: firstname.lastname@example.org.